openfoodfacts/.github/docs/decisions/internal-security.md

 * Good: Prevents basic "man in the middle" and network monitoring
 * Good: Reverse proxy can operate in pass through mode avoiding re-encryption
 * Good: Private keys for public certificates only need to be deployed to target service
+* Good: No need to install our CA certificate on all clients
 * Bad: Not possible to log request information on the reverse proxy
 * Bad: Need to implement mechanisms to renew certificates on each service
 * Bad: Requires developers to use TLS internal for accurate integration testing
-* Bad: Not suitable for services that do not need to be exposed externally
+* Bad: We would still need an internal PKI to issue certificates for services that do not need to be exposed externally, such as the Keycloak PostgreSQL database